 Hydrogeologist

-You'll interpret technical data and information from maps and historical documents to build a conceptual model of groundwater flow and quality.
-You'll also design and complete investigations, which may include environmental measurement and sampling; using modelling techniques, you'll make predictions about future trends and impacts on groundwater flow and quality.
+You'll also interpret technical data from maps and historical documents to develop conceptual models of groundwater flow and quality.
+Investigations may involve environmental measurements and sampling, and using modelling techniques, you'll predict future trends and impacts on groundwater systems.

 Responsibilities